 In a Game Jam, participants form teams to make video games or board games around a theme announced at the start of the jam.
 The goal is a complete playable game developed over a limited time period.
 With a small time frame, the games tend to be innovative and experimental.

 The Global Game Jam (GGJ) is usually a 48 hour game jam that takes place nearly simultaneously all over the world during a 72 hour period (48 hours adjusted to suit local time zones).
-This year the event can be held at times chosen by local organisers over the period from 20th to 26th January.
-For the Waikato site, we have chosen to stick with the normal 48 hour timetable, starting at 5:00 PM Friday, January 24th and running for 48 hours, through to 5:00 PM Sunday, January 26th.
+This year the event can be held at times chosen by local organisers over the period from 26th January to 1st February.
+For the Waikato site, we have chosen to stick with the normal 48 hour timetable, starting at 5:00 PM Friday, January 30th and running for 48 hours, through to 5:00 PM Sunday, February 1st.
 We will also follow our usual pattern of running a local show, tell, and choose-favourite event after 5.00 PM on the Sunday, which will be finished by 6:30/7.00 PM.
-All participants in the Global Game Jam will be constrained by the same theme, rules and limitations, although each time zone will have some small distinguishing options.
+All participants in the Global Game Jam will be constrained by the same theme, rules and limitations, although each time zone may have some small distinguishing options.

 How does it work?

 Everyone arrives at or connects to the game jam on Friday.
 At 5pm local organisers will share the theme, constraints and rules for the game jam.
 Teams are formed in a period of discussion on Friday evening, and have until 3:00 PM on Sunday to create their games.
 Games are uploaded to the international web site from 3:00 PM and local evaluation begins at 5.00 PM.
-Finished and partially built games may be archived on the Global Game Jam website for anyone to play.
+Finished and partially built games should be uploaded to the Global Game Jam website for anyone to play.

 Teams may continue to work on games after the jam and may post updates to the website, provided that they posted an initial version during the jam.Who can participate?